-- 5.3.2.1. iRacing.com-sanctioned competitions are divided by race category based on the nature of the racing venue (ie: Road, Oval, etc.). - 5.3.2.2.
+- 5.3.2.1. iRacing.com-sanctioned competitions are divided by race category based on the nature of the racing venue and vehicle type(s) participating (ie: Sports Car, Oval, Dirt Road, etc.). - 5.3.2.2.
 Although all elements of competition, including License Classes, Series, Sessions, Points, and Championships, are generally unique to a particular race category, iRacing.com reserves the right to introduce competitions that include a mix of race categories.